OlegDzhuraev/MeshBaker/README.md

 </p>

 # Features
-- Supports up to 4 unique meshes per combine (unlimited for instances of the same meshes on scene).
+- Supports almost unlimited meshes per combine (but it is necessary to use common sense, personally determining the necessary limit).
 - Supports bake of Albedo, Normal, Specular/Metallic and AO maps to texture atlases.
 - Generates mesh UVs for Lightmapper.
 - Supports mesh save to the Assets folder.
 - Supports generated meshes with up to 4 billion vertices (but not guaranteed to rendered on all platforms.
 In this case, try to keep vertex count lower than 65536).

 # Limitations
-All limitations may be removed in the future versions.
+Limitations may be removed in the future versions.
 - Supports only BiRP materials (Standard and Standard (Specular setup)).
-- Textures should have square aspect ratio.
-If textures have different sizes, them will be scaled to a smaller one in final texture atlas.

 # How to
 1. Open Tools -> Mesh Baker in the top menu.
 2. Select required meshes on scene.
 3. Change parameters to fit your needs.
 4. Press Bake in the tool interface.

+# Recommendations
+- Textures are better to have square aspect ratio (non-square is supported, but not in the most efficient way).
+Also, if textures have different sizes, them will be scaled to a smaller one in the final texture atlas.
+- Selected meshes should have same material to allow tool produce correct results.

 # Additional info
 - This tool sets **Read/Write** flag value to **enabled** on all processed textures (to be able operate them).